kekyo/IL2C/docs/inside.md

 |System.Double|double|
 |System.Char|wchar_t|

-The IL2C uses these types sometimes using "Mangled type name."
+IL2C uses these types sometimes using "Mangled type name."
 For example: "System.Int32" mangles to "System_Int32".
 A variable with simple declaration has an alias name:

 ```c